-The Infinity Culinary Training, established by Zimbabwean-born chef Spencer Moyana and American screenwriter Barry Berman two years ago, aims to train South Africans from some of Cape Town’s most impoverished communities, enabling them to obtain jobs in restaurants.
+The skills the recruits learn range from kitchen hygiene to making a great loaf of bread and a whole lot in between The Infinity Culinary Training, established by Zimbabwean-born chef Spencer Moyana and American screenwriter Barry Berman two years ago, aims to train South Africans from some of Cape Town’s most impoverished communities, enabling them to obtain jobs in restaurants.

 The idea of the school came about during one of the hours-long discussions the two friends had on how to contribute towards positive growth in South Africa.

 They were obviously aware that most of their students would have no knowledge of, or experience in, professional kitchens.
 They also knew that no one, no matter how impassioned, could be moulded into a chef in 12 weeks.

 The curriculum therefore was designed to train people for entry-level positions, to supply the foundations of food theory, the basics of practical experience and the essential lessons of hygiene, safety, and conduct required in the professional kitchen.